 Brain Injuries Can Cause Seizures Many Years Later

-Miami brain injury attorneys know that brain injuries can have long-lasting effects, but a new study reports that brain injury victims can develop seizures decades after the initial injury.
+Florida brain injury lawyers know that brain injuries can have long-lasting effects, but a new study reports that brain injury victims can develop seizures decades after the initial injury.

 The study was published this month in the journal Neurology.
 It followed a group of 199 Vietnam veterans who suffered brain injuries.
 Thirteen percent of the participants developed post-traumatic epilepsy more than 14 years after their initial injury.
 The brain injuries in the study were penetrating head wounds, such as gunshots or shrapnel that entered brain tissue.